Cabinet of New Zealand: Meetings

 Members of Cabinet meet on a regular basis, usually weekly on a Monday, to discuss the most important issues of government policy.
+Matters that must be submitted to Cabinet include new legislation, involving draft government bills; financial proposals and budget decisions; constitutional arrangements; public service changes; government responses to select committee recommendations; portfolio interests of ministers; appointments to government bodies; and international treaties.

 The meetings are chaired by the prime minister or, in the prime minister's absence, the next most senior minister in attendance, usually the deputy prime minister.
 Ministers outside Cabinet may occasionally be invited for the discussion of particular items with which they have been closely involved.
 All Cabinet meetings are held behind closed doors, and the minutes are taken by the Cabinet secretary and kept confidential.
 However, usually shortly after the weekly meeting the prime minister holds a press conference to discuss important national issues.

 The Cabinet secretary and their deputy are the only non-ministers who attend Cabinet meetings.
 They are not political appointments and their role at Cabinet meetings is to formulate and record the Cabinet's decisions and advise on procedure, not to offer policy advice.
 The secretary has a dual role as the clerk of the Executive Council where they provide a channel of communication and liaison between the Cabinet and the governor-general.

 The Cabinet room, where the weekly meetings are normally held, and related offices are located at the top of the Beehive (the Executive Wing of Parliament Buildings).